 Malaria is one of the biggest, and yet most preventable, global health issue facing the world today.
 As often is the case, it turns out prevention is the best approach.

-Deworming is the most cost-effective way to increase school attendance because the effects of parasitic worms can make it difficult for an infected child to go to school.
-Fortunately, these worms can be treated for less than a dollar.
+Deworming is a cost-effective way to increase school attendance because the effects of parasitic worms can make it difficult for an infected child to go to school.
+Fortunately, these worms can be treated for a dollar.

 Giving a "cash transfer" is another way of saying that you're giving people money.
 That's it.
 Nothing fancy.
 Yet it's one of the most effective things you can do to fight poverty.